martinra/hycu/README.md

 ~~~
 hycu-single 7 3 2 6 8 2
 ~~~
 If HyCu was compiled with OpenCL support, you can use it by passing the flag opencl.
-To provide timings, use the flag time.
-For example, type
 ~~~
-hycu-single --opencl --time 3001 7 531 63 3 152 476 1002
+hycu-single --opencl 3001 7 531 63 3 152 476 1002
 ~~~

+If HyCu was compiled with timing support, timing results will be output.

 ### Threaded and MPI